madabushi/tranche/README.md

 Gave '|less' so that the screen looks clean, and the port count is clearly known.
 I had the kill function to be able to kill both PID wise as well as process name wise.
 The ps status might prolong the code and could be avoided, but I added just as a cross-check.
+In place of 'netstat', we could also use 'ss'.